EnigmasLab/enigma-core/docs/docs/develop/guides/cosmwasm-dapps/03_Cosmwasm_CW20_deployment_guide_Mainnet.md

 ## Instantiate contracts and governance

-Instantiating a contract on Mainnet depends on the flags used when uploading the code, and by default, it is set to permissionless, as we can verify on the genesis wasmd Injective setup:
+Instantiating a contract on Mainnet depends on the flags used when uploading the code, and by default, it is set to permissionless, as we can verify on the genesis wasmd Enigma setup:

 ``` json
 "wasm": {